 Police Excessive Force, False Arrest, and Self-Defense Expert Witness

-“…Plaintiff has submitted a list of Mr. Gilbertson’s qualifications, which demonstrate extensive experience in policing…Mr. Gilbertson’s experience includes work as a police officer in Georgia…including assignments as a “SWAT team officer, superior court investigator, school resource officer, (stakeout) squad officer, senior patrolman, and patrolman…After his law enforcement career, Mr. Gilbertson went on to become a college professor—where he taught courses on criminal justice — and a private investigator, “conducting pretrial investigations for attorneys throughout Washington State in hundreds of criminal cases.”…The Court finds that, based on his experience, Mr. Gilbertson’s testimony can be expected to have “a reliable basis in the knowledge and experience of police practices.…Therefore, the Court DENIES Defendants’ motion.”
-07/27/17
+“Mr. Gilbertson’s qualifications demonstrate extensive experience in policing…Mr. Gilbertson’s experience includes work as a police officer in Georgia…including assignments as a SWAT team officer, superior court investigator, school resource officer, stakeout squad officer, senior patrolman, and patrolman…After his law enforcement career, Mr. Gilbertson went on to become a college professor—where he taught courses in criminal justice — and a private investigator, conducting pretrial investigations for attorneys in hundreds of criminal cases…The Court finds that, based on his experience, Mr. Gilbertson’s testimony can be expected to have a reliable basis in the knowledge and experience of police practices.”

 “All that is necessary for evil to prevail is that good men do nothing.”
 Edmund Burke